Introduction

 Intentions

-Extensive research revealed a looming threat, the incumbent government in Sri Lanka.
-Gunaratna is recently appointed an advisor to the Sri Lankan President Gotabaya Rajapaksa, who is a threat to national, regional, and global stability.
-By pro-China populists consolidating power in Sri Lanka, constructive strategic implications exist.
+Extensive research revealed a looming threat: the incumbent government in Sri Lanka.
+Gunaratna has recently appointed an advisor to the Sri Lankan President Gotabaya Rajapaksa, who threatens national, regional, and global stability.
+With pro-China populists consolidating power in Sri Lanka, constructive strategic implications exist.
 Rajapaksa clan returning to power does undercut the core narratives of the Tamils.
-Successive Sinhalese governments will never accommodate Tamils politically, economically, culturally, or socially as Sri Lanka’s Buddhist majority still practice extreme ethnonationalist ideology.
-This is known as the “Jathika Chintanaya” or the “Mahavamsa Mindset” and its outcome is the “Sinhala-Budda Deepa” and “unitary state”.
-Therefore, for the next 2500 years, a Sinhala Buddhist will never allow a federal state or autonomy for non-Sinhala-Buddhists in Sri Lanka.
+Successive Sinhalese governments will never accommodate Tamils politically, economically, culturally, or socially, as Sri Lanka’s Buddhist majority still practices extreme ethnonational ideology.
+This is known as the “Jathika Chintanaya” or the “Mahavamsa Mindset,” and its outcome is the “Sinhala-Budda Deepa” and “unitary state.”
+Therefore, for the next 2,500 years, a Sinhala Buddhist will never allow a federal state or autonomy for non-Sinhala-Buddhists in Sri Lanka.

 I was used to being caught between worlds, conflicted in loyalties to family, country, and ideals.
 Over 150,000 lives and more than 30 years were lost in the conflict in Sri Lanka, the island nation that I still call home.
 I spent my entire childhood fighting a useless war and lived a lifetime before settling down in Canada, only to start over everything from scratch and live a peaceful life.
 But even in Canada, the kind of manipulation and blackmail nature under which I was forced to work against my will led me to an emotional and mental breakdown.